Dretha/Dretha/README.md

 </p>

 He/his
 I love programming in Java, developing mods for minecraft and android applications.
 I learned to program in java myself by reading articles on the Internet, reading books, taking courses on Udemy and Javarush.
 I have been programming for 1 year now.
 My biggest project - Oshiete Mod I have been developing for 5 months, the number of lines of code in it is more than 20000.
 Now it is in the pre-release stage of development.
-You can evaluate my skills by following the link I left to my public GitHub profile.
 I have also developed several small Android apps and dozens of tiny educational projects.
 I know not so many technologies and frameworks, but I am always ready to learn everything new.
 I would like to know what skills are required on your project in order to learn it.
 I am ready to take any courses that you offer to take.

 <!--